All Episodes

 I don't buy it.

-I don't buy it for a second, because I've seen her in a very vicious mood at campaign rallies, my campaign rallies, before she was a Congresswoman.
+I don't buy it for a second because I've seen her in a very vicious mood at campaign rallies, my campaign rallies, before she was a congresswoman.

-I said, Who is that?
+I said, who is that?

-And I saw a woman that was violent and vicious and out of control, and all of a sudden I see this person who's crying because she can't see a grandmother.
+And all of a sudden, I see this person who's crying because she can't see her grandmother.

-She could see a grandmother.
+She could see her grandmother.

-They gave her permission to see her grandmother, but she grandstanded and she didn't want to do it.
+They gave her permission to see her grandmother, but she grandstanded it and she didn't want to do it.

 So that's a decision of Israel.

-A lot of people are saying that was my decision.
+That's not a, a lot of people are saying that was my decision.

 That's a decision of Israel.